JL-III/Theatria/docs/gameplay-features/itemfilter.md

   - `/itemfilter reset`: Resets all filters.
   - `/itemfilter add <item>`: Adds an item to your filter.
   - `/itemfilter remove <item>`: Removes an item from your filter.
-  - `/itemfilter list`: Displays all items currently in your filter.

 ## Related Commands